Reset256/jinx/README.md

 - Inject properties from `application.properties`
 - Modify query API to request type with body for querying not only letters
 - Develop way to remove files from watchService in case of failed indexing
-- Shutting down tokenization process after upon index closing.
+- Shutting down tokenization process upon index closing.
+- Passing regex as whitelist/blacklist filter